sdeck51/jekyll-now/_posts/2017-4-4-Segmentation.md

 You should now be able to access all of the data.
 # Building the Model

 If you've gone through my Facial Feature Detector tutorial then this will be fairly similar.
 The main difference is that instead of building a custom model we're going to mimic the VGG 19 model.
-The reason we're doing this is because the paper mentioned at the beginning listed a few different networks that were used, which includes VGG 19, so I wanted to use the larger one.
+The reason we're doing this is because the paper mentioned at the beginning lists a few different networks that were used, including VGG 19.
 We also have access online to pretrained weights so we won't have to train the network from scratch.

 For building the model I use a few generator functions to generate each layer.
 This helps reduce code and makes things overall cleaner and easier to read.